Mihály Viczay

 Count Mihály Viczay de Loós et Hédervár (25 July 1757 – 18 March 1831) was a Hungarian numismatist, amateur archaeologist, collector.
 He was a member of the old noble Viczay family.

-Life
+Early life

-His parents were Count Ferenc Mihály, Sr. and Countess Terézia Draskovich.
+Viczay was born on 25 July 1757.
+His parents were Count Ferenc Mihály and Countess Terézia Draskovich.

+Career

 At first, he studied law, but very interested in archeology, so he retired to Hédervár, where antiques and had already accumulated a collection of coins.
 One of the most beautiful museum was his private collection in his birthplace, where a large number of foreign scientists visited.
 Among others, like the Italian Sestini and English writer Robert Towns also commemorated those collections.

-He married Countess Mária Anna Grassalkovich de Gyarak on 15 June 1775.
-They had three children:
+Personal life

+On 15 June 1775, he married Countess Mária Anna Grassalkovich de Gyarak, a daughter of Count Antal Grassalkovich and Mária Anna Esterházy de Galántha (a daughter of Nikolaus I, Prince Esterházy).
+Among her siblings was Countess Erzsébet Grassalkovich de Gyarak, who married Count Ferenc Esterházy de Galántha (the son of Count Ferenc Esterházy).
+Together, they had three children: